-Also, as painful as it is… your seedlings will do better if you thin them out, which means pluck a seedling out that’s growing too closely to another one.
+Also, as painful as it is… your seedlings will do better if you thin them out, which means pluck a seedling out that’s growing too close to another one.

-Thinning gives the one left behind a better chance of thriving because they won’t all be compteting for nutrients.
+Thinning gives the ones left behind a better chance of thriving because they won’t all be competing for nutrients.

 Hardening seedlings means you slowly introduce them to the outside world so they can acclimate before you plant them in your garden.
 The normal method is starting with an hour and then increasing their sun/weather exposure slowly for three weeks.

 That method is tough for people who aren’t home during the day…lugging the trays back and forth outside itself can seem like a daunting task.

 The way I am hardening all my seeds off is by relocating them all to a shelf on my front porch that receives dappled sunshine and leaving them there.
 The weather here right now is unseasonably warm (much warmer than my basement!)